The Feed (British TV series)

-The Feed is a British science fiction drama streaming television series based on Nick Clark Windo's 2018 novel of the same name.
+The Feed is a British science fiction drama television miniseries based on the first chapter of Nick Clark Windo's 2018 novel of the same name.
 The series premiered on 16 September 2019 on Virgin TV Ultra HD in the UK, and all ten episodes were released on 22 November 2019 on Amazon Prime Video.

 Premise

 The Feed takes place in London in the near future and follows "the British family of Lawrence Hatfield, the man who invented an omnipresent technology called The Feed.
 Implanted into nearly everyone’s brain, The Feed enables people to share information, emotions and memories, called mundles, instantly.
 But when things start to go wrong and users become murderous, the family is driven apart as they struggle to control the monster they have unleashed."